Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Ultimately, securing financing should be a way to get your business to a better place on the credit spectrum.
 That way, the next time you need funding, you can successfully pursue a financial product with better rates and more favorable terms.
 If financing doesn’t support that type of progress, then it could just be digging your business into a deeper hole.

-Jennifer Dublino contributed to this article.
-Some source interviews were conducted for a previous version of this article.
+Kimberlee Leonard and Jennifer Dublino contributed to the reporting and writing in this article.
+Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?